Grive/grive/README.md

 There are a few things that Grive does not do at the moment:
 - continously wait for changes in file system or in Google Drive to occur and upload.
   A sync is only performed when you run Grive (there are workarounds for almost continuous sync.
 See below).
 - symbolic links support.
 - support for Google documents.

-These may be added in the future, possibly the next release.
+These may be added in the future.

 Enjoy!